-The Bank is exposed to certain broad risks, which are been monitored and mitigated on an ongoing basis.
-Credit Risk, Operational Risk, Information Security and Market & Liquidity Risk are the Risks which are been monitored based on Board Approved policies of the Bank which are reviewed at annual intervals or based on certain key adhoc changes in between the annual frequency.
+The Bank is exposed to certain broad risks, which are being monitored and mitigated on an ongoing basis.
+Credit Risk, Operational Risk, Information Security and Market & Liquidity Risk are the Risks that are being monitored based on Board Approved policies of the Bank.
+These are reviewed at annual intervals or based on certain key adhoc changes in between the annual frequency.